Building Stage Inspections for Quality Assurance

 Inspection of the completed home for defects that have arisen since Handover.

-You may wish to book any of these inspections individually or as a package, whatever best suits your individual needs.
-These staged building inspections provide a report on the condition of the home at various building stages, which generally coincide with the builders’ progress claims.
+You may wish to book any of these building stage inspections individually or as a package, whatever best suits your individual needs.
+These construction stage inspections provide a report on the condition of the home at various building stages, which generally coincide with the builders’ progress claims.

 A new home is a large investment and the whole building process is generally an emotionally stressful time for the new home owner or property investor.
 An independent building stage inspection of your new home or investment property at various stages of construction ensures the quality of workmanship and enables any defects to be identified for rectification.
 Identifying defective workmanship or contractual anomalies during construction can help avoid problems and building disputes down the track.